-The information below is largely taken from research carried out by Duncan Sneddon, University of Aberdeen, and from information provided by John Morrison, former Chief Executive of An Comunn Gàidhealach, which is gratefully acknowledged.
+The information below is largely taken from research carried out by Duncan Sneddon, University of Aberdeen, and from information provided by John Morrison, which is gratefully acknowledged.

-Gaelic was likely the dominant language in Dundee between around 800 - 1200AD.
-The influence of Gaelic speakers in the Dundee area was evident throughout the medieval period.
+Gaelic in Medieval Dundee

 Numerous place names within Dundee attest to the presence of Gaelic speakers in the area in the medieval period, before Scots became the dominant language.
-For instance, the common Gaelic place name element baile (farmstead, settlement) can be seen in Balgowan (Baile a' Ghobhainn, blacksmith's steading), Balgay (Baile (na) Gaoithe, the windy/marshy steading) and Baldragon (from baile and dreagan, meaning 'the farm of the dragon' where dragon has been interpreted as meaning a 'hero').
+For instance, the common Gaelic place name element baile (farmstead, settlement) can be seen in Balgowan (Baile a' Ghobhainn, blacksmith's steading) and Balgay (Baile (na) Gaoithe, the windy/marshy steading).

 The Gaelic-speaking population of Dundee began to be seen as a substantial community towards the end of the 18th century.
-While there must have been Gaels living here in previous decades, and indeed the presence of individuals with Highland names can be traced in tax records from as far back as the 1690s, there was a marked growth in the 1780s, to such an extent that the Gaelic Chapel was opened in Long Wynd in 1791 for 'Highlanders recently arrived in the town'.
-Estimates put the Highland population at 300-400.
+While there must have been Gaels living here in previous decades, and indeed the presence of individuals with Highland names can be traced in tax records from as far back as the 1690s, there was a marked growth in the 1780s, to such an extent that the Gaelic Chapel was opened in Long Wynd in 1791.
 There was an auxiliary Gaelic School in 1815.
 The Gaelic congregation left the Church of Scotland to join the Free Church at the Disruption of 1843, and built their own Gaelic church at Albert Square in 1869.
 Services in Gaelic continued to be held in the city until 1923.

-Other important social institutions for Dundee's Gaels included the Dundee Highland Society, established in 1814 for "...the preservation of the dress and antiquities of the ancient Caledonians, also for raising a fund for relieving distressed Highlanders at a distance from their native homes and such other benevolent purposes."
+Other important social institutions for Dundee's Gaels included the Dundee Highland Society, established in 1814 for "...the preservation of the dress and antiquities of the ancient Caledonians, also for raising a fund for relieving distressed

+Highlanders at a distance from their native homes and such other benevolent purposes."
 The Society is believed to have held its first meeting in the Crown & Thistle pub, located where the rear of the Caird Hall is now.
 The Society was wound up in 1868 and replaced by the very similar Dundee Gaelic Club, which also held Gaelic social evenings.

 In 1851, there were 809 Highland-born people living in Dundee, 1.02% of the city's population.
 While not all would have been Gaelic speakers, the figure also does not include those Gaelic speakers born in Dundee itself to Highland parents.
 The Gaelic-speaking community in Dundee fluctuated through the year, as seasonal migration for work in harvesting and the fishing industry brought large numbers of Gaelic speakers to the area for a time each year.
 These may not have been permanent Dundee residents, but they were part of the ordinary pattern of economic life in the city.
-The growth of the jute industry in the second half of the nineteenth century, along with the depopulation of vast swathes of the Highlands during the Clearances, saw the Highland-born and Gaelic-speaking population of Dundee increase, with many Gaels living in the Hawkhill and Scouringburn areas of the city.
+The growth of the jute industry in the second half of the nineteeth century, along with the depopulation of vast swathes of the Highlands during the Clearances, saw the Highland-born and Gaelic-speaking population of Dundee increase, with many Gaels living in the Hawkhill and Scouringburn areas of the city.
 This saw the number of Gaelic speakers in Dundee increase from 237 in 1881 to 736 two decades later.
 The existence of a Gaelic village in the Claverhouse/Mill O Mains area is recognised by the street names in Mill O Mains, while Claverhouse is linked to the Gaelic speaking John Graham of Claverhouse - Bonnie Dundee or lain Dubh na Catha in Gaelic.